 - The City will coordinate with the Housing Rights Center to hold three Fair Housing Workshops during the eight-year planning period.
-Each Fair Housing Workshop will have a theme such as reasonable accommodations and accessibility requirements and target tenants, property managers, or realtors. - Each year the City will work with the Housing Rights Center to identify services that should be emphasized in the upcoming year.
+Each Fair Housing Workshop will have a theme such as reasonable accommodations, accessibility requirements, right to counsel/eviction prevention services and target tenants, property managers, or realtors.
+Post information on accessing fair housing services quarterly on the City's social media pages in English and Spanish beginning January 2023.

+- Each year the City will work with the Housing Rights Center to identify services that should be emphasized in the upcoming year.